 - 852 has a first indicator of 8 (other scheme)

 - LC Call number is used for spoken word followed by subfield m [sound recording].

 - 866 is needed if item is multi-piece

 - Item type is sound recording

-- Barcode will be put on bottom right hand side of jewel case
+- Barcode will be put on top left side of jewel case

 UPDATE RECORD ON OCLC

 - Write the accession number on a slip of paper, attach to the jewel case and place it on the truck for items needing end processing.